obesk/RT1_asignment2_ROS1/README.md

 In this assignment you can see the use of custom Goal in the `goal_service.py` script.

 In the `action_client.py` script you can see the use of actions and custom messages.

+## Documenation

+You can find the documentation at this address: https://obesk.github.io/RT1_asignment2_ROS1/